cloudersolutions/website/src/content/news/leading-real-estate-funds-move-from-compliance-to-improved-noi-with-sustainability-initiatives.md

 A performance enhancing building data platform should bring these capabilities:

-*   **Unified data layer**: Utility meters, HVAC, automation, and IoT sensors flow into a single dashboard, eliminating blind spots.
+*   **Unified data layer**: Utility meters, HVAC, automation, and sensors flow into a single dashboard, eliminating blind spots.

 *   **Real-time benchmarking**: Every asset’s consumption is ranked against set targets and conditions.